JBSA’s new Joint Transition Readiness Center opens virtually

+Transitioning out of the military, whatever the reason, can be an overwhelming process for service members and their families.
+To assist in making the process easier to navigate, Joint Base San Antonio has consolidated its multitude of resources into a newly activated Joint Transition Readiness Center at the Brooke Army Medical Center campus.

-Joint Base San Antonio's newly activated Joint Transition Readiness Center, located on the Brooke Army Medical Center campus, houses the Soldier for Life-Transition Assistance Program.
-The program currently assists separating service members virtually through the many aspects of this life-changing event and offers full Department of Defense Transition services to members of all branches assigned to JBSA.
-(U.S. Air Force photo/Tech.
-Sgt.
-Shane A. Cuomo)
+The JTRC, which houses the Soldier for Life-Transition Assistance Program, can currently assist separating service members virtually through the many aspects of this life-changing event and offers full Department of Defense Transition services to transitioning members of all branches assigned to JBSA.

+The Soldier for Life - Transition Assistance Program is the Army program responsible for providing Soldiers with the counseling, employment and educational workshops, and seminars required to achieve compliance with the law and policy Career Readiness Standards mandate.
+The program is intended to prepare and connect Soldiers to resources to ensure they have the greatest opportunity for success in their personal and career achievement upon transition from active duty.

+“What makes SFL-TAP so unique is the fact that while the name of the program is specific to the Army, the services are tailored to all service members, regardless of branch of service,” said Sally Gonzalez, community readiness consultant and acting Transition Assistance Program manager at the center.

 |Date Taken: